x51xxx/osp-marketing-tools-mcp/README.md

 npm run start:sse
 ```

-This will start a web server on port 3000 (configurable via PORT environment variable) that exposes the MCP API via Server-Sent Events (SSE).
+This will start a web server on port 3000 (configurable via PORT environment variable) that exposes the MCP API via
+Server-Sent Events (SSE).

+Once the server is running in HTTP/SSE mode, you can access the web interface at `http://localhost:3000/` which provides
+an interactive demo of the available tools.

 ## Available Tools